Statue of Liberty, Port Newark-Elizabeth Marine Terminal.

 Downtown Manhattan Heliport.

-Those are just routine business helicopters on the heliport's deck, but U.S. Presidential visits to New York use the heliport.
+Those are just routine business helicopters on the heliport's deck, but U.S. Presidential visits to New York use this heliport.

 I happened to be working there one day when President Obama came to New York.
 Unfortunately, I did not have my camera.
 But I can say that I have looked down on Marine 1.